Hacks, Security Gaps And Oligarchs: The Business Of Voting Comes Under Scrutiny

 "If [elections companies] are going to have such a broad berth in the American elections system, the public has a right to know if they are addressing basic questions of cyber security," said Wyden.

 In an interview with NPR, ES&S Vice President Kathy Rogers said around 300 voting jurisdictions were provided the software, which helped the company provide IT support.
-She added that it wasn't installed by the company after 2007, and stressed that it was never installed on machines that tabulated votes.
+She added that it wasn't installed by the company after 2007, and stressed that it was never installed on machines that voters used to cast their ballots.

-The software was used on election-management systems, not voting machines, and are used to program voting machines and to aggregate and report final results.
+The software was instead used on election-management systems, which are housed in county offices.
+While the systems don't record voters' votes, they are sometimes used to program voting machines and to aggregate and report final results.

 Going forward

-The challenge public officials is that they have visibility into the companies' practices.
+The challenge for public officials is that they have no visibility into the companies' practices.
 Like most other industries, there's no requirement companies even publicly say if they've had a security breach.

 ES&S is taking steps to reassure its critics.